HFPP: About the Partnership

 - Collaboration & Strategic Partnerships: Through a variety of HFPP events, Partners leverage their collective experiences to meaningfully participate and guide the Partnership.

-Today, the HFPP has grown to 158 Partners and, given its broad membership, it is uniquely positioned to examine emerging trends and develop key recommendations and strategies to address them.
+Today, the HFPP has a broad membership comprised of 272 Partners, making it uniquely positioned to examine emerging trends and develop key recommendations and strategies to address them.